Classic Red / Match

 Matching liners are ideal for bold, classic red lips where precision matters.
 They make the lipstick look cleaner rather than softer.

 These shades add depth and create a more dimensional look, especially when slightly blended inward.
-This is often the most forgiving category because it gives red lipstick more structure without needing an exact match.

 If you want red lipstick to look richer, deeper, or a little more dramatic, this is usually the best direction to go.

 Brown-based liners soften red lipstick and make it feel more grounded.
-This is especially useful if you want a red lip that feels more wearable or blended instead of very crisp.

 The best options here are balanced rather than overly warm.
 A muted brown or red-brown can make red lipstick feel less stark without pushing it too far orange.